 Click the Rerun button to re-execute the journey.
 The journey will re-execute with the same trigger event flushing through the actions down the line.
 Also, a new ID of the re-executed journey will be created on the History page:

-The original journey execution that was rerunned will be labeled as Repeated emphasizing the execution was repeated a number of times.
+The position of the journey will not change within the History section.
+The original journey execution that was rerun will be labeled as Yes under REPEATED emphasizing the execution was repeated a number of times:

-The Connections window contains all the app connections you have used for configuring a trigger and action(s) while building the journey.
+The Connections tab contains all the app connections you have used for configuring a trigger and action(s) while building the journey.
 The connections are by default in an active state as you can see in the following figure:

 The journey we created requires just one app to configure a trigger and action, i.e. Gmail.
-So, the Connections window reflects a single active Gmail connection with a name, creation date, and option to switch the connected accounts or disconnect them permanently.
+So, the Connections tab reflects a single active Gmail connection with a name, creation date, and option to switch the connected accounts or disconnect them permanently.